Health Sector Council Cyber Working Group Introduction

 - Consider starting with weekly meetings to build initial momentum, and then adjust work flow and level of effort with TG members after objectives have been defined and progress commences.

 - Set and circulate agendas in advance of meetings/concalls with specific outcomes recommended for each meeting/concall.
 If work is underway and only brief status updates are necessary then TG Leads may consider bringing in guest speakers relevant to the task at hand.

-- Take roll using the TG Roster to track member participation, or, if available, the HSCC CWG Executive Director will be on hand to take roll and track attendance over time.
+- Take roll using the TG Roster to track member participation, or, if available, HSCC CWG staff will be on hand to take roll and track attendance over time.

 - Record action items emerging from each meeting/call and report-out to the group within 2 business days to keep non-attending members informed.